Partners & Community Organizations

 More Ways to Get Involved

 Subscribe to News & Notes

 November is National Diabetes Month.
 Take advantage of NDEP’s campaign materials to help you spread the word about diabetes management and prevention in your community.

 Observed the fourth Tuesday in March, the American Diabetes Association Alert Day is a one day “wake-up” call asking the American public to know their risk for developing type 2 diabetes by taking the diabetes risk test.

-Help promote the NDEP by creating a link to our website and adding our logo or banner to your site.
+Help promote the NDEP by creating a link to our website and adding NDEP images to your site.

 The National Diabetes Education Program Quarterly Webinar Series explores the latest advances and challenges in diabetes prevention and management.
 Webinars are designed to support the efforts of NDEP partners.
 View our upcoming webinar or download a presentation from a past event.

 Designed for African Americans and Hispanics/Latinos at risk for type 2 diabetes, this tool kit provides materials to start a community outreach program reinforcing the message that type 2 diabetes can be delayed or prevented.

 This three-booklet package helps people assess their risk for developing diabetes and implement a program to prevent or delay the onset of the disease and it includes an activity tracker and a fat and calorie counter.

 These slides contain the latest U.S. diabetes prevalence and incidence rates broken down by age, sex, and race/ethnicity.
 They are designed as a resource for health care professionals, diabetes educators, and students.
 Slides can be downloaded as an entire presentation or used individually.